Persimmon: Diospyros kaki (Oriental persimmon)

-Oriental persimmon, Chinese persimmon or Japanese persimmon (Diospyros kaki) is the most commercially important persimmon.
-It is native to China, Northeast India and northern Indochina.
-It was first cultivated in China more than 2,000 years ago, and introduced to Japan in the 7th century and to Korea in the 14th century.
-China, Japan and South Korea are also the top producers of persimmon.
-It is known as shi (柿) in Chinese, kaki (柿) in Japanese and gam (감) in Korean and also known as Korean mango.
-It is known as haluwabed (हलुवाबेद) in Nepal and it is used for various culinary purposes and eaten as a seasonal fruit.
-In Nepal, it is one of the most popular fruits and has been consumed for a very long time.
-It was introduced to California and southern Europe in the 1800s and to Brazil in the 1890s, in the State of São Paulo, afterwards spreading across Brazil with Japanese immigrants; the State of São Paulo is still the greatest producer within Brazil, with an area of 3610 ha dedicated to persimmon culture in 2003; It is deciduous, with broad, stiff leaves.
-Its fruits are sweet and slightly tangy with a soft to occasionally fibrous texture.
+Oriental persimmon, Chinese persimmon, or Japanese persimmon (Diospyros kaki) is the most commercially important persimmon.
+It is native to China, Northeast India, and northern Indochina.
+It was first cultivated in China more than 2,000 years ago and introduced to Japan in the 7th century and to Korea in the 14th century.
+China, Japan, and South Korea are also the top producers of persimmons.
+It is known as shì (柿) in Chinese, kaki (柿) in Japanese, and gam (감) in Korean, and it is also called a Korean mango.
+Known as haluwabed (हलुवाबेद) in Nepal, where it is one of the most popular seasonal fruits, the persimmon has a long history and is used for various culinary purposes.
+It was introduced to California and southern Europe in the 1800s and to the State of São Paulo, Brazil, in the 1890s, afterwards spreading across the country with the Japanese immigrants.
+The State of São Paulo is still the largest producer within Brazil with an area of 3610 ha dedicated to persimmon culture in 2003.
+Persimmon trees are deciduous with broad, stiff leaves.
+The fruit is sweet and slightly tangy with a soft to occasionally fibrous texture.